 Winner of the 1992/93 National Student Playwright of the year award, and a graduate of David Edgar's MA in Playwriting Studies course, his work for the theatre includes the stageplays YELLOW LONGHAIR, ZAPRUDER HIGHWAY, DAKOTA, ALL DAY BREAKFAST and MAD DOG KILLER LEPER FIEND.
 He was a member of Sarah Kane's writers' group at Paines Plough and has also been a member of the writers' group at Headlong Theatre.
 Tim also provided ghostwritten text for DOGON - an on-line graphic novel illustrated by former 2000AD artist Simon Harrison.

-He is currently developing 2 new documentary projects (1 about the frontiersman Daniel Boone and 1 about the conservationist Grey Owl) and a couple of fiction screenplays (entitled WITHERSHINS and ONCE A YEAR).
+He is currently developing 2 documentary projects (1 about the frontiersman Daniel Boone and 1 about the controversial conservationist Grey Owl) and a couple of fiction screenplays (entitled WITHERSHINS and ONCE A YEAR).